802 - Income

 802.7 - Gifts, Grants, and Bequests

 The board believes gifts, grants, and bequests to the school district may be accepted when they will further the interests of the district.
-The board will have sole authority to determine whether they further the interests of the district.
+The board will have sole authority to determine whether the gift furthers the interests of the school district.

 All gifts, grants, or bequests below $1,000 in value may be accepted by the superintendent [or designee] or building principals.
 The donor will be responsible for submitting the appraised value of donated property.